Query

 This exclusive professional development program is an institute.
 Unlike conferences where participants choose to participate (or not) in concurrent sessions, during this institute, all attendees will participate in the same cohort experience and are expected to engage fully in all aspects of the program including meals.
 It is a very intensive experience, and the program will run into the evening each day.

 All Institute participants must report to the highest-ranking student affairs officer on campus and have substantial responsibility for divisional functions.
-Join us in Portland, Oregon in January to improve your effectiveness in your challenging role and to expand your AVP peer network!
+Join us in Atlanta, Georgia in January to improve your effectiveness in your challenging role and to expand your AVP peer network!

 Institute Faculty